M Idioms

 make no difference to (someone)

-- not to matter to someone, not to care (about something)
+- to not matter to someone, to not care (about something)

 It makes no difference to me if we go to the movie on Friday or on Saturday.